niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig3-6">Figure 3-6: NIEM communities and data models</a></figcaption>
 </figure>

 Message designers reuse definitions from the NIEM model, selecting a (usually small) subset of definitions that express part of their information requirement.
 Message designers then create model extensions, adding components that do not yet exist in NIEM.
-Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption by NIEM (https://github.com/niemopen/niem-model/issues).
+Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption into the NIEM model (https://github.com/niemopen/niem-model/issues).

 Data model reuse is especially useful in a large enterprise.
 Its value grows with the number of developer teams, and with the degree of commonality in the shared data.
 NIEM was originally designed for data sharing among federal, state, and local governments – where commonality and number of developer teams is large indeed.